MahjongPantheon/pantheon/Mimir/APIDOC.md

 Exceptions:
 * _\Exception_

-### getLastRoundByHash
+### getAllRounds
- Get last recorded round for session by hashcode
+ Get all recorded round for session by hashcode

 Parameters: